Ackworth, West Yorkshire: Thomas Bradley

 By the entrance to St Cuthbert's is a stone font with a Latin inscription that translates: "Thomas Bradley D. D. Rector.
 H. A. and T. C., Churchwardens.
 This font, thrown down in the war of the Fanatics, was set up again in the year 1663."
 Thomas Bradley was chaplain to Charles I of England and supposedly attended him at his execution in 1649.
 Bradley was given the living of Castleford and Ackworth by the King, but under the Commonwealth of England it was taken over by Thomas Birkbeck and H. Moorhouse.
 Bradley sided with the Royalists in the English Civil War and is recorded as part of Sir George Wentworth's division in the garrison of Pontefract Castle.
 The castle survived three successive sieges before Oliver Cromwell set up headquarters at Knottingley and bombarded it.
-It was the last Royalist stronghold to surrender, on 24 March 1649, two months after the beheading of Charles I. During the Commonwealth period it was reported that Bradley "suffered intensively"; his house was looted and "himself, his lady, and all his children turned out of doors to seek their bread in desolate places."
-A library entrusted to a John Lake of Castleford was "betrayed into the hands of his enemies."
+It was the last Royalist stronghold to surrender, on 24 March 1649, two months after the beheading of Charles I. During the Commonwealth period it was reported that Bradley "suffered intensively"; his house was looted and "himself, his lady, and all his children turned out of doors to seek their bread in desolate places".
+A library entrusted to a John Lake of Castleford was "betrayed into the hands of his enemies".
 After the 1660 Restoration, the living was restored to him and Thomas Birkbeck in turn ejected from the Rectory.
-In 1666 Bradley built two almshouses for poor women on the village green.
+In 1666, Bradley built two almshouses for poor women on the village green.
 He died on 10 October 1673.

+Wesleyan Chapel

+Ackworth's Wesleyan Chapel was destroyed by fire on 25 September 2012.